 For a Spicy Jalapeno

 Color: Older mature peppers take on a red color.
-The red color can signify an both sweet and extra spicy pepper which makes for a great combination of flavors!
+The red color can signify both sweet and extra spicy flavors which makes for a great combination in your pepper!

 Size: Smaller peppers can often be spicier.

 Striations: The more tiny brown striations the better!
 This shows that you that the jalapeno plant wasn’t getting enough water while it was growing – hence a hotter pepper.
 Jalapenos can also develop more striations as they mature.
 As a pepper ages, it gets spicier too.

 Location: The hottest peppers come from the hottest regions.
 Pick your pepper based on the region for an extra kick!

 Seeds: Of course leaving the seeds in is an easy way to keep your spice intact.